Degree: Bachelor of Music

 Electives to bring total hours to 120

-*NOTE: Up to eight hours from Music History and Music Lit. may be used to partially fulfill requirements in General Education.
+*NOTE: Up to Nine (9) hours from Music History, Music Literature and Music Theory may be used to partially fulfill requirements in General Education.

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each Fall and Spring semester to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.
 You may view the map for this major at www.academic-guide.fsu.edu/.